A Popular FLEXIBLE Warm Neutral: Benjamin Moore Ballet White

 - direct natural light will wash Ballet White out because of its higher LRV

-- Ballet White is a great ‘whole home’ colour as it is light enough for hallways and interesting enough for larger rooms
+- Ballet White is a great ‘whole home’ color as it is light enough for hallways and interesting enough for larger rooms

-Not sure if Ballet White is the right colour for you?
+Not sure if Ballet White is the right color for you?
 Want something warmer, lighter, brighter?
 I’ve got more!

-Check out my Online Colour Consulting Services, I’d love to help!
+Check out my Online Color Consulting Services, I’d love to help!